Bridging Composite and Real: Towards End-to-end Deep Image Matting: Empirical Studies

-\textbf{Results on the COMP-Track.} We evaluated the best performed SOTA method SHM~\cite{chen2018semantic} and our GFM with two different backbones on AM-2k's COMP-Track including COMP-COCO, COMP-BG20K, and COMP-RSSN.
-The results are summarized in the bottom of Table~\ref{tab:tracks_results}, from which we have several empirical findings. \textbf{First}, when training matting models using images from MS COCO dataset~\cite{lin2014microsoft} as backgrounds, GFM performs much better than SHM~\cite{chen2018semantic}, $i.e$ 46.16 and 30.05 v.s.
-182.70 in whole image SAD, confirming the superiority of the proposed model over the two-stage one for generalization. \textbf{Second}, GFM using ResNet-34~\cite{he2016deep} performs better than using DenseNet-121~\cite{huang2017densely}, which is different from the results on the ORI-TRACK.
-We suspect that DenseNet-121 has a slightly better representation capacity than ResNet-34, thereby it can achieve better results on the ORI-TRACK while being a little overfitting of composite images on the COMP-TRACK. \textbf{Third}, when training matting models using background images from the proposed BG-20k dataset, the errors of all the methods are significantly reduced, especially for SHM~\cite{chen2018semantic}, i.e., from 182.70 to 52.36, which mainly attributes to the reduction of SAD error in the background area, i.e., from 134.43 to 33.52.
-There is the same trend for GFM(d) and GFM(r) as well.
-These results confirm the value of our BG-20k, which helps to reduce resolution discrepancy and eliminate semantic ambiguity in the background area. \textbf{Fourth}, when training matting models using the proposed composition route, the errors can be reduced further, i.e., from 52.36 to 23.94 for SHM~\cite{chen2018semantic}, from 25.19 to 19.19 for GFM(d), and from 16.44 to 15.88 for GFM(r).
-The performance improvement is attributed to the composition techniques in our RSSN: 1) we simulate the large-aperture effect to reduce sharpness discrepancy; and 2) we remove the noise of foreground/background and add noise to the composite image to reduce noise discrepancy.
-It is noted that the SAD error of SHM~\cite{chen2018semantic} has dramatically reduced about 87\% from 182.70 to 23.93 when using the proposed RSSN for composition compared with using the traditional composition method based on MS COCO dataset, which is even comparable with the one obtained by training using original images, i.e., 17.81.
-It demonstrates that the proposed composition route RSSN can significantly \textit{narrow} the domain gap between the composite images and real-world natural images. \textbf{Last}, We also conducted experiments by using different RoSTa in GFM(d) on COMP-RSSN, their results have a similar trend to that on the ORI-TRACK.
+\justifying{We evaluated SHM~\citep{chen2018semantic}, the best performed SOTA method, and our GFM with three different backbones on the COMP-Track of AM-2k and PM-10k including COMP-COCO, COMP-BG20K, and COMP-RSSN.
+The results are summarized in the bottom rows of Table~\ref{tab:tracks_results}, from which we have several empirical findings. \textbf{First}, when training matting models using images from MS COCO dataset~\citep{lin2014microsoft} as backgrounds, GFM performs much better than SHM~\citep{chen2018semantic}, $i.e$, 46.16, 30.05, and 33.79 v.s.
+182.70 for AM-2k, 61.69, 34.58, and 33.90 v.s.
+168.75 for PM-10k in terms of whole image SAD, confirming the superiority of the proposed model over the two-stage one for generalization. \textbf{Second}, GFM using ResNet-34 or ResNet-101~\citep{he2016deep} performs better than using DenseNet-121~\citep{huang2017densely}, implying that the residual structure in ResNet has better representation ability in extracting more accurate semantic representations and generalization ability in dealing with the domain gap between composite and real data, especially at the settings of COMP-BG20K Track and COMP-RSSN Track. \textbf{Third}, when training matting models using background images from the proposed BG-20k dataset, the errors of all the methods are significantly reduced, especially for SHM~\citep{chen2018semantic}, $i.e.$, from 182.70 to 52.36 for AM-2k, or 168.75 to 34.06 for PM-10k, which mainly attributes to the reduction of SAD error in the background area, $i.e.$, from 134.43 to 33.52 for AM-2k and 123.62 to 11.55 for PM-10k.
+There is the same trend for GFM(d), GFM(r) and GFM($r\dag$).
+These results confirm the value of our BG-20k, which helps to reduce resolution discrepancy and eliminate semantic ambiguity in the background area. }